Sznup3k/My-cpp/README.md

 ## My-cpp
 # My c++ repository
-I use VS Code with a CMake extension
+I use VS Code with a CMake extension. \n
 This repository contains
  - my code for the Polish Junior Olimpiad in Informatics (OIJ folder)
  - my templates